 You need to embrace the fact that a journalist is never going to accept a pitch that’s not fresh.
 You may think you’re casting a wider net, but you’re just burning bridges.
 It’s hard to get outside of your own head, but you need to bounce your ideas off objective folks who will give it to your straight.

 A – Accessible

 Make every step of the process really easy for the journalist.
+Just like you, they don’t really want new tasks on their plate, so the higher the perceived labor of dealing with your pitch, the lower their probability of reading it.
+Oh, and also, return your damn emails quickly.
 If you write the most perfect pitch email the world has ever seen, but don’t follow through, you lose.